 Gold passes offer three benefits over regular passes: included season parking, early park entry, and additional bring-a-friend tickets on specified dates.

-Combo passes mean that admission to the nearby Hurricane Habor waterpark is included for the season.
+Combo passes mean that admission to the nearby Hurricane Harbor waterpark is included for the season.

 If you shop a lot at Six Flags over Texas, a shopping pass could save you money.
 After purchasing a shopping pass, all retail purchases come with a 20% discount (with no minimum purchase).